CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 ## Exit strategy

-### DITAP case study: The digital identity crisis at FedConnect
+### Case study: The digital identity crisis at FedConnect

+*Choose Your Own Path: The FedConnect Exit Strategy*

 **Scenario:**

 Sarah Martinez had been a Contracting Officer at the Federal Bureau of Digital Services (FBDS) for eight years, but she had never faced a situation quite like this.
-As she reviewed the latest performance reports from CloudTech Innovations, she realized that what had started as the agency's flagship digital transformation project—structured using cutting-edge modular contracting principles—was rapidly becoming a cautionary tale.
+As she reviewed the latest performance reports from CloudTech Innovations, she realized that what had started as the agency's flagship digital transformation project — structured using cutting-edge modular contracting principles — was rapidly becoming a cautionary tale.

-Eighteen months earlier, FBDS had embarked on creating "FedConnect"—a unified digital identity platform allowing citizens to access all federal services with a single sign-on.
+Eighteen months earlier, FBDS had embarked on creating "FedConnect" — a unified digital identity platform allowing citizens to access all federal services with a single sign-on.
 Rather than awarding a single, monolithic contract, FBDS adopted modular contracting principles, breaking the system into distinct functional modules that could be developed independently and integrated through well-defined Application Programming Interfaces (APIs).

 The modular approach divided FedConnect into five key components: